 Prestige Stateroom Deck 6

 We are privileged guests in these extreme lands where we are at the mercy of weather and ice conditions.
-Our navigation will be determined by the type of ice we come across; as the fast ice must be preserved, we will take this factor into account from day to day in our itineraries.
-The sailing schedule and any landings, activities and wildlife encounters are subject to weather and ice conditions.
-These experiences are unique and vary with each departure.
-The Captain and the Expedition Leader will make every effort to ensure that your experience is as rich as possible, while respecting safety instructions and regulations imposed by the IAATO.
+Our navigation, mainly in the fjords, will be determined by the type of ice we come across; as the fast ice must be preserved, we will take this factor into account from day to day in our itineraries.
+The sailing programme, outings, activities and observation of fauna cannot be guaranteed and are subject to weather and ice conditions.
+The experiences are unique and vary from day to day and for each departure.
+The Captain and the Expedition Leader will make every effort to ensure that your experience is as rich as possible, while respecting safety instructions and regulations imposed by the AECO.

 Choose your stateroom